-The findings of this study suggest that total flavonoids from Drynaria rhizome decrease bone loss by decreasing ALP, TRAP and BGP levels, while increasing the production of BMD and $E_2$ .
-Thus, these results demonstrate, for the first time to the best of our knoeledge, that the total flavonoids from Drynaria rhizome alleviate osteoporosis, in part, by regulating the relationship between classical WNT signaling and BMP-2 signaling pathways.
+The findings in this study suggest that total flavonoids from Drynaria rhizome reduce bone loss by decreasing ALP, TRAP and BGP levels, while increasing the production of BMD and $E_2$ .
+Thus, these results demonstrate, for the first time, that the total flavonoids from Drynaria rhizome alleviate osteoporosis, in part, by regulating the relationship between classical WNT signaling and BMP-2 signaling pathways.